Why We Publish Our Physiology

 Actual numbers.
 Logged in real conditions.
 Repeated over time.

 Most longevity systems speak fluently about discipline, consistency, and evidence.
-Very few are willing to show what that looks like inside their own bodies — on bad sleep days, low-ketone mornings, cold starts, or hikes where judgment wasn’t perfect.
+Very few are willing to show what that looks like inside their own bodies — on bad sleep days, low-ketone mornings, heavy-load days, high-heart-rate runs, cold starts, or hikes where judgment wasn’t perfect.

 That absence isn’t accidental.